 Although I felt every little hole on the road, we were bouncing like crazy, my hair was messed up and my knees were turning red, I had so much fun!
 Just imagine that annoying sound of a small bike (luckily, not that loud, we were able to talk), going around town, people smiling and waving to you… I was like a little star, well, the one with a bad hair-day and red knees!

-My “taxi-driver” was informed, knew a lot about the world, it was easy to see that he was well educated and that this was his way to earn some “hard currency” on a side.
-His regular job at some administrative office got him less then 10 dollars a month.
+My “taxi-driver” was informed, knew a lot about the world, it was easy to see that he was well educated and that this was his way to earn some “hard currency” on aside.
+His regular job at some administrative office got him less than 10 dollars a month.

 While we were chatting about the world, a woman waved and we stopped to say hello.
 It was my “taxi-driver’s” friend, coming from work and given the poor public transport situation, she was hitch hiking.
 She looked at me and asked “if it would be too much trouble” to give her a lift.
 And now, there were three of us on that sidecar, creaking down the road!